frederickbyte/portfolio/src/posts/big-tech.md

 Conservatives often cry out "I have a right to my speech!
 I have a right to state my opinion!"
 Not on Twitter; not on anyone else's property without their consent.

-No one has a right to go onto _someone else's_ platform and demand that platform to let them post at will.
+No one has a right to go onto someone else's platform and demand that platform to let them post at will.
-Doing so <u>violates the rights of the platform owner.</u> There is no difference in principle between that and forcing a doctor to see you as a patient.
+Doing so _violates the rights of the platform owner._ There is no difference in principle between forcing Twitter to let you post a comment and forcing a doctor to see you as a patient.

+<span class="color-primary-shade"><b>Initiating force is always wrong, regardless of context.</b></span>

 People and corporations alike have a right to conduct business with whoever they choose.

 <div class="callout__info">